Efficient resolution of Thue-Mahler equations: The -part of

 Then $U \in \Z_{(p)}$ and $\ord_{\fp}(a_0 X - \theta Y) = \ord_\fp(\beta \cdot (U+\alpha))$ for all prime ideals $\fp$ above $p$.
 Thus the $p$-part of $\beta \cdot (U+\alpha)$ is equal to the $p$-part of $\ord_{\fp}(a_0 X - \theta Y)$.

 The lemma follows. \end{proof}

-We now demystify Definitions~\ref{defn:sat} and~\ref{defn:adeq}. \begin{lem} Let $p$ be a rational prime.
-Choose $\gamma \in K$ such that $\gamma \neq \theta$ is another generator of $K$.
-Then there is a bound $B$ depending only on $p$ and $\gamma$ such that the following hold: \begin{enumerate} \item[(a)] For any $U \in \Z_{(p)}$ and any pair of distinct prime ideals $\fp_1$, $\fp_2$ lying over $p$, either
+We now demystify Definitions~\ref{defn:sat} and~\ref{defn:adeq}. \begin{lem} Let $p$ be a rational prime and $\gamma$ a generator of $K$.
+Then there is a bound $B$ depending only on $p$ and $\gamma$ such that the following hold: \begin{enumerate} \item[(a)] For any $U \in \Z_{(p)}$ and any pair of distinct prime ideals $\fp_1$, $\fp_2$ lying over $p$,

 \item[(b)] For any $U \in \Z_{(p)}$ and any prime ideal $\fp$ over $p$ with $e(\fp|p) \ne 1$ or ${f(\fp|p) \ne 1}$,

 \end{enumerate} \end{lem} \begin{proof} Let $\fp$ be a prime ideal above $p$, and suppose that $\ord_\fp(U+\gamma)$ is unbounded for $U \in \Z_{(p)}$.
 Thus there is an infinite sequence $\{U_i\} \subset \Z_{(p)}$ such that